ruairidhflint/rory.codes/src/2022/october.md

 layout: 'lifelist.njk'
 title: October 2022
 permalink: /2022/october/
-description: A reflection on (the end of) August and a plan for October
+description: A reflection on (the end of) September and a plan for October
 ---

 Rather than a traditional process of yearly resolutions I am experimenting with a more targeted monthly